realtime-sanitizer/rtsan/README.md

 ### Pre-built (recommended)

-Pre-built versions of the runtime librarie can be downloaded from the [rtsan-libs](https://github.com/realtime-sanitizer/rtsan-libs/releases/latest) repository.
+Pre-built versions of the runtime library can be downloaded from the [rtsan-libs](https://github.com/realtime-sanitizer/rtsan-libs/releases/latest) repository.
 Download the appropriate library for your architecture and link it to your binary.